Yuan-Meng/personal_website/content/posts/newgrads.md

     - **Write clean code**: As a student, you may not realize the importance of writing clean code.
 I've seen many Jupyter notebooks (including my own before 2019) with unreadable spaghetti code.
 That won't fly in MLE/SWE interviews where coding style is an essential part of the rubrics --- after all, companies don't want to bring in someone who might mess up their code base.
 And I've heard of engineers and data scientists getting poor performance reviews because of bad styling habits.
 So it's a huge plus, if not a necessity, that you pay attention to cleanness.
 Modulate your code so that each function preferably does one simple thing (or two), use [descriptive variable names](https://www.earthdatascience.org/courses/intro-to-earth-data-science/write-efficient-python-code/intro-to-clean-code/expressive-variable-names-make-code-easier-to-read/), follow the [PEP 8 style guide](https://peps.python.org/pep-0008/), be "Pythonic" (e.g., use list or dictionary comprehensives instead of C-style for-loops, learn object-oriented programming), use comments when necessary (doesn't mean you write essays), etc..
 Highly recommend [*Python Tricks*](https://realpython.com/products/python-tricks-book/) to Python folks.

 Between the day I first imported a Scikit-Learn model (October 2019) and when I got an offer as an ML data scientist (November 2021), 2 years had passed.
 In those two years, I did dozens of toy projects, deployed 4-5 personal projects, and worked on a researchy DL project in my internship.
 There's a reason why people joke about ML being "modern fortune-telling" ("炼仙丹"): From data validation + wrangling, feature engineering, to modeling selection, tuning, evaluation, and deployment, should anything go wrong, predictions would be nonsense.
-ML is a craft to patiently cultivate (this may be why you see many product DS but few ML DS YouTube channels --- ML has fewer spots and is harder to master all of a sudden).
+ML is a craft to patiently cultivate (this may be why you see many product DS YouTube channels but few ML DS channels --- not only does ML have fewer spots, but it's also harder to master all of a sudden).

 # Track #2: Product Analytics